 The Courts, Intellectual Property, and the Internet subcommittee has jurisdiction over the administration of the U.S. Courts, the Federal Rules of Evidence, Civil and Appellate Procedure, judicial ethics, patent, trademark law and information technology.

-The New Democrat Coalition is made up of 100 forward-thinking Democrats who are committed to pro-economic growth, pro-innovation, and fiscally responsible policies.
+The New Democrat Coalition is made up of nearly 100 forward-thinking Democrats who are committed to pro-economic growth, pro-innovation, and fiscally responsible policies.
 New Democrats are solutions-oriented and committed to bridging the gap between left and right by challenging outmoded partisan approaches to governing.
 New Democrats believe the challenges ahead are too great for members of Congress to refuse to cooperate purely out of partisanship.

-Stanton is a co-chair of the New Democrat Coalition’s Healthcare Task Force, which will work on health care solutions such as stabilizing the individual markets and making health care more affordable.
+Stanton is a co-chair of the New Democrat Coalition’s Immigration Task Force, which will work on health care solutions such as stabilizing the individual markets and making health care more affordable.
 The group meets with constituents and health care experts to shape both short-term and long-term policy positions for the Coalition, and find ways to advance legislation that strengthens our economy.